 The third and final post written by Ecole Chocolat graduate Brooke Willis of B Cocoa Artisan Chocolates!
 In this three part series, Brooke has shared the story of developing a brand identity for her chocolate business, including naming her business and designing her logo.
-If you missed the first two posts in the series, click here to read Part 1 and Part 2!
 And now, Brooke tells the story of designing her website, and her tips to DIY and save yourself some money!

 Building Your Website

 I am NOT web savvy, I was strictly a print girl back in my design days, so I held off on my website for a very long time.
 I also didn’t have a big budget so I slowly added to each part my company as it grew and as demand increased.
 When I had enough people asking for my website, I finally caved.
 I knew that I needed a good collection of quality photos of my products or else it would have been a waste of my time to begin a website.
 Hiring a photographer can be expensive and if you have a decent camera you can set up a tiny tabletop studio in your kitchen and take them yourself.
 I kept and still keep my costs down by photographing my own chocolate and I do this every time I create a new batch or flavor so I can constantly update my photos.

 B Cocoa Fleur de Sel Caramel -Mouthwatering chocolate photographs help to sell your products